Question: What disabled accessible facilities are available in Alberta's parks?

 Question: What do I need to know about visiting Alberta Parks during COVID-19?

-Come prepared with your own water, snacks, hand sanitizer and toilet paper.
+Come prepared with your own hand sanitizer and toilet paper in case supplies run low before staff are able to replenish.

-Provincial park boat launches will be open for the long weekend, except in cases where reservoir levels or ice make the area unsafe or inaccessible.
+Provincial park boat launches will be open, except in cases where reservoir levels make the area unsafe or inaccessible.

-While visiting parks, you are still required to maintain physical distance of 2m from people you do not live with / people not in your household.
-Do not gather in groups >15.
-Please continue to follow all Alberta Health guidelines when visiting our parks and prepare to be as self-sufficient as possible.
+You are still required to maintain physical distance of 2m from people you do not live with / people not in your household.
+Do not gather in groups >100.
+Please continue to follow all Alberta Health guidelines, and when visiting our parks continue to follow these guidelines to stay safe and minimize the spread of COVID-19:

-Only 1 household is allowed per campsite with a maximum of 6 people per site.
-Second RV units will not be permitted.
-A second tent may be permitted depending on site and requires campground approval.
-You can call the campground at the phone number listed at the top of the campground specific webpage prior to your arrival.
+As the guidelines for the size of family cohorts has been updated, the restriction on second RV units has been lifted.
+Second accommodation units may be permitted depending on size of the site, and requires campground approval.
+You can call the campground at the phone number listed at the top of the campground specific web page prior to your arrival.

 Please visit our Response to COVID-19 webpage for full details on visiting Alberta Parks during COVID-19.